Happy Gilmore 2: Production

 In March 2024, Christopher McDonald revealed that a sequel was in development, and that Sandler had shown him a draft of the script to read.
 During development, the LIV Golf league was founded by the Saudi Arabia Public Investment Fund to rival the PGA Tour, giving inspirations to the film's storyline of the rivalry between the Tour and Maxi Golf.

-In May 2024, it was announced that Netflix greenlit the film, which the first film was distributed by Universal Pictures.
+In May 2024, it was announced that Netflix greenlit the film, while the first film was distributed by Universal Pictures.
 Kyle Newacheck was hired to direct the film, with Tim Herlihy co-writing the screenplay with Sandler.
 In July, Nick Swardson announced he would star in the film.
 In August, Sandler revealed Benny Safdie would have a role in the film, with football player Travis Kelce set to make a cameo.
 In September, McDonald and Julie Bowen were confirmed to be reprising their roles, with Bad Bunny, Margaret Qualley, and Maxwell Jacob Friedman added to the cast.
 John Daly revealed his own involvement with the film.

 Principal photography began on September 9, 2024, in New Jersey, coinciding with Sandler's 58th birthday.
 A casting call took place at a hotel in Morristown, New Jersey.
 Filming locations in New Jersey include a country club in Bedminster, a burger shop in Garfield, a golf center in Hackettstown, a nail salon in Maplewood, a beach in Middletown, a deli in Millburn, a French restaurant in Montclair, a cafe in Morristown, a public school in Newark, Seton Hall University in South Orange, Montclair Golf Club in West Orange, Verona Town Hall in Verona Township, a boys & girls club in Kearny, and a Stop & Shop supermarket in Clifton.
 Filming wrapped on December 10, 2024.